 Slowly stretch their focus time.
 Talk to them about why it is important to be able to focus and finish up the targeted task.
 Encourage them, believe they can do it.
 This is a great time to think about your child's personality and reflect on how this can best be done.

 Talk to our children about these important character traits and virtues.
 We may feel that they are too young to grasp, but you would be surprised at how much they learn.

-I had a friend post on Facebook a picture of her 4-year old's homework from kindergarten.
+I had a friend post on Facebook a picture of her 4 year old's homework from kindergarten.
 He had to write tiny 't's and 'f's to fill up his square grid exercise book.
 It was a 9 X 9 so he had to write the letter 't' and 'f' 81 times.
-Now, without arguing whether this activity is appropriate for a 4-year-old or not, this situation can be used to introduce perseverance.
+Now, without arguing whether this activity is appropriate for a 4 year old or not, this situation can be used to introduce perseverance.
 I believe that even at 4 years old, we can teach SO MUCH by what we choose to focus on.
-We can focus on teaching simple things like trying our best to every task we are given.
-We can teach them to keep going, even though it's difficult and not as enjoyable.
+We can focus on teaching simple things like trying our best with every task we are given.
+We can teach them to keep going, even though its difficult and not as enjoyable.
 And help them finish a task before we rest (again break it into smaller chunks).

-If we can set it up so that a 4-year-old can take pride in their work and understand excellence (not perfectionism - that can have detrimental effects of inflicting fear and shame), perseverance and prioritising, that 4 years old is being set up to be an effective learner and a successful worker and person.
+If we can set it up so that a 4 year old can take pride in their work and understand excellence (not perfectionism - that can have detrimental effects of inflicting fear and shame), perseverance and prioritising, that 4 year old is being set up to be an effective learner and a successful worker and person.

 What are we teaching children when we bribe them with physical rewards to complete tasks?
-Are there other ways to motivate our children that develop them as a person?
+Are there other ways to motivate our children that develops them as a person?